DavidMcLaughlin208/PixelSorting/README.md

 In short, pixel sorting is a generative art technique developed by [Kim Asendorf](https://github.com/kimasendorf/ASDFPixelSort).
 It is done by taking an interval of pixels in a row or column from an image and rearranging or sorting them based on some criteria.

-The intervals can be determined arbitrarily, such as seleccting all consecutive pixels under a certain brightness threshold, and then sorting them by some property such as brightness values.
+The intervals can be determined arbitrarily, such as selecting all consecutive pixels under a certain brightness threshold, and then sorting them by some property such as brightness values.

 For more details and a visual explanation check this blog post by satyarth [here](http://satyarth.me/articles/pixel-sorting/).